nixiesearch/nixiesearch/docs/docs/features/indexing/format.md

 {"_id": 1, "tags": ["a", "b", "c"]}
 ```

-should match (or [dynamically generate when missing](../../concepts/indexing.md#dynamic-index-mapping)) the following index mapping:
+should match the following index mapping:

 ```yaml
 schema: